Naveen Jindal School of Management

 Elective Courses: 23 semester credit hours

 Students may choose any graduate level courses within JSOM to satisfy the elective requirement based on their interests and focus.
-Optionally, students are encouraged to develop a concentration within the 24 semester credit hours of electives, but are not required to do so.
+Optionally, students are encouraged to develop a concentration within the 24 semester credit hours of electives, but they are not required to do so.
 Students cannot include more than 12 semester credit hours of electives in any single functional area (demarcated by the area prefix) beyond the required core courses.

 Concentrations are informal collections of electives that address a student's educational goals.
 A concentration may be aligned with functional area specialties, or it may cut across functional areas.
 Students are encouraged to develop their concentration with the help of a faculty member, area coordinator, or the Advising Office.
 Typical concentrations include:

 Accounting: In today's global and technology-driven environment, managers need skills to effectively analyze accounting information and make value-enhancing decisions.
 Students may select accounting courses to concentrate in financial analysis, consulting, corporate governance and tax management.
 This concentration can be further refined to the areas of assurance services, taxation, and internal audit.